 Your way to the Museum's entrance on Member Appreciation Night was lit by soft flickering light from luminaries placed along the path.
 Holiday lights glowed near the entrance and on decorated trees inside.
 There were lots of activities inside for visitors young and old.
 There was a steady line of eager kids waiting to tell Father Christmas exactly what they wanted this year.
 He listened with a patient ear and offered them some friendly advice.
 After seeing him, families listened to stories to get them in the mood for the holidays.
 Visitors went to several stations and made festive holiday decorations, cards, and ornaments.
 They had a lot of fun decorating cookies with dollops of frosting covered with sugary sprinkles.
+Visitors gary sprinkles.
 Visitors paused in their activities to get a few light snacks and drinks.

+The Silver Sage Trading store had 20 percent off everything in the store for members.
+Visitors were busy browsing and buying.
+There was also a booth set up with local crafts near the Museum entrance.
+Volunteers were ready to wrap purchases near the store.
 After the recent wintery storms, visitors appreciated the warm and inviting atmosphere created by the Museum.
 There were lots of smiles on the faces of visitors, staff members, and volunteers alike at the event.

-Photos by Todd Carey January 2016 Page 5
+Photos by Todd Carey

-Photos by Todd Carey & Siobhan Sullivan

-Edward S. Curtis "Fever"

-by Siobhan Sullivan, Newsletter Editor
+Photos by Todd Carey & Siobhan Sullivan Edward S. Curtis "Fever" by Siobhan Sullivan, Newsletter Editor